vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 <img src="images_chores/chores_create_helper.png" alt="Create a toggle helper" width="400px">

 * Enter a name for the chore and click on create.
-* Search for the new created chore by the given name and open it.
+* Search for the newly created chore by the given name and open it.
 * Add a reference text to the entity ID, then you can later group the weekly chores together.
 I use `chore_r_` as my reference.
 So I have to change the Entity ID from `input_boolean.kattenbak` to `input_boolean.chore_r_kattenbak`.
 <img src="images_chores/chores_edit_chore.png" alt="Create a toggle helper" width="400px">